h0lmes/mockservice/README.md

 or

     {"message": "Internal error"}
     HTTP/1.1 400
     Custom-Header: header value

 #
-### Suffix of a Route
+### Route Suffix

 Suffixes allow you to create multiple responses for a single path.

 To select a particular response send `Mock-Suffix` header in HTTP request.
 Multiple `Mock-Suffix` headers supported per HTTP request.
-Each header defines exactly one suffix.
+Each header should define exactly one suffix.

 Header format: